vanniagm/har/README.md

 In this work I will first do a feature processing and selection, in order to illustrate the dependance of the activities classes variable I wish to predict and all the other variables.
 Next, a prediction model is built for the outcome "classe" taking into account any insight concluded from the exploratory analysis.

+### The results are saved in the 'results.csv' file